kunjgit/GameZone/README.md

 </div>
 <div align="center">

-<h3><font size="4">This open source repository contains collection of games build on basic tech stacks in web development .
+<h3><font size="4">This open source repository contains a collection of games build on basic tech stacks in web development .
 Use your creativity and build your own game and contribute to the repository by making PR üéÆ
 <br>
 Make sure you star the repository and show your love to usüíó
 <br>